You'll receive a ZIP file. No need to extract its contents; just relocate the file to a folder that's more organized than your Downloads.

 You can get creative with the uses, but for me, I separated the pupils for the actual eyes of the character.
 It gives a really good overall result.

-If you have everything ready, let's create a new set of bones for the eyes.
+Assuming everything is set, let's proceed to create a new set of bones for the eyes.

-Now that you have it set up, mirror the new bones so you have them for both eyes.
+Now that you've configured it, mirror the new bones to ensure you have a set for each eye.

-Now everyhting is correctly set up.
-Export the avatar into an fbx and open Blender!
+Everything is now set up correctly.
+Export the avatar as an FBX file and open Blender!

 Using the plugin